percypiper/sndiolvl/README.md

-Terminal audio level indicator for OpenBSD
+Audio level indicator for OpenBSD